BackBack

 HEIRLOOM.
 This highly productive dwarf variety was introduced in 1941 by Arthur White of Arkport, NY.
 It has become a prized favorite for its large, 2" diameter, super-flavorful sprouts produced on compact, sturdy plants.

 For Southern gardeners, Catskill brussels sprouts do best when started indoors in mid-late summer, then transplanted out as temperatures cool off in early fall.
 Northern growers can also start them in early spring.
 They will need full sun and well-drained, fertile soil amended with plenty of compost.
 Sprouts begin maturing about 80 days after transplanting.
-1.75 gram packet contains about 465 seeds.
+1.75 gram packet contains a minimum of 270 seeds.

 • Planting Information